ldctaylor/personal-website-django/README.md

 * [ ] Incorporate 'ID/slug' into URL

 ## Bugs / Changes
+* [x] Clicking on "read more" from Featured page leads to error.
-* [ ] Categories have a space at the end of the word that is part of the hyperlink, remove this
+* [x] Categories have a space at the end of the word that is part of the hyperlink, remove this
 * [ ] Do I want the ability for users to create account / log in or shall I remove?
 Security implications.